- Dr Pontus Odmalm

 His research focuses on the social and political impact of migration using a comparative European perspective.
 Particular research interests include citizenship (national and European), political mobilisation and party competition.

 Articles and Chapters

 - ‘The Party Politics of Migration and Mobility’ (2018) in Weinar, A., Bonjour, S. and Zhyznomirska, L. (eds.)
-Routledge Handbook on the Politics of Migration in Europe (in print) (Routledge).
+Routledge Handbook on the Politics of Migration in Europe (Routledge).

-- ‘Comparing and reconceptualising the (populist) radical right’, European Political Science (accepted) (w/ Jens Rydgren).
+- ‘Comparing and reconceptualising the (populist) radical right’, European Political Science (Online First, 2018) (w/ Jens Rydgren).

 - 'The European Mainstream, the Populist Radical Right, and the (alleged) lack of a restrictive alternative' in Odmalm, P and Hepburn, E. (eds.)
 The European Mainstream and the Populist Radical Right (Routledge, 2017) (w/ Eve Hepburn) (referenced in the Economist).